 That’s why we put together our definitive guide that’s filled with candid SEO copywriting tips.
 Keep reading to discover our best practices for creating reader-friendly SEO content, as well as some terrible mistakes you need to avoid!

 What Is SEO Copywriting?

-There is always the debate – should you write for the search engines or humans?
+It has sparked the now-classic debate – should you write to cater to search engines or humans?